Sharmarke-Mohamed-IB/Ultimate-joke-generator/README.md

 # Ultimate Joke Generator

 A lightweight web application that generates random jokes in real time using a public API.
-Built as part of a **System Analysis** lecture to demonstrate front-end architecture, API integration, and client-side state management.
+Built as part of a **System Analysis** lecture to demonstrate front end architecture, API integration, and client-side state management.

-🔗 **Live Demo:**
+**Live Demo:**
 https://sharmarke-mohamed-ib.github.io/Ultimate-joke-generator/

 ---